fitsnipsteam/web-rabbithole223.com/content/post/2024/ecosphere3-base.md

 categories: [ "Reviews" ]
 ---

+* 2024-03-01 Update with [Midwest Grow Kits](https://midwestgrowkits.referralrock.com/l/RABBITHOLE22/) Affilate links.

 ## Introduction

-Embarking on a journey into home mushroom cultivation, we opted for the [Mushroom Ecosphere 3.0](https://www.midwestgrowkits.com/the-mushroom-ecosphere-3-0.aspx) from Midwest Grow Kits.
+Embarking on a journey into home mushroom cultivation, we opted for the [Mushroom Ecosphere 3.0](https://midwestgrowkits.referralrock.com/l/RABBITHOLE22/Ecosphere) from Midwest Grow Kits.
 Our experience with this system has been a mix of highs and lows, and here we are offering insights into its assembly, additional accessories, and functionality.

 ## Ordering and Assembly